 Likewise, a mama can use it in her kitchen or as a table centerpiece.

-In addition to commenting, do pin and share my latest projects.
-I’m sure I’m not the only one who either has scrap wood or would like to add some storage and function to their home.
+Not only leave me a comment, but also pin and share my latest projects.
+Likewise, I’m sure I’m not the only one who either has scrap wood or would like to add some storage and function to their home.